firefly-iii/docs/docs/docs/firefly-iii/installation/upgrade.md

 sudo chmod -R 775 firefly-iii/storage
 ```

-Make sure you remove any old PHP packages or at least, make sure they are not used by Apache and/or nginx.
+Remove any old PHP packages or at least, they must not be used by Apache and/or nginx.
 To disable old PHP versions in Apache, you can use:

 ```bash
 # to disable